ndau/ndau-wallet-rn/README.md

 ## Mandatory Scripts

+You must run the following scripts before you can begin using this application.

+First we npm/yarn install:

+`npm install`
+`yarn install` (just incase you use yarn)

-You must run the following script before you can begin.
-This combs the node_modules and makes sure all package.json's are correct in where they are pointing to for native node libraries:
+This next one combs the node_modules and makes sure all package.json's are correct in where they are pointing to for native node libraries:

-- `./node_modules/.bin/rn-nodeify --hack --install`
+`./node_modules/.bin/rn-nodeify --hack --install`

-Once this completes you must
+Once this completes you must also make sure to run this command.
+This one sets up iOS and Android projects pointing to all the correct node_module libraries we use:

+`react-native link`

+After the above is run you MUST now run the following commands:

+`npm install`
+`yarn install` (just incase you use yarn)

 ## Available Scripts